TokamakUI/Tokamak/README.md

 ## Getting started

 Tokamak relies on [`carton`](https://carton.dev) as a primary build tool.
-As a part of these steps you'll install `carton` via [Homebrew](https://brew.sh/) on macOS (unfortunately you'll have to build it manually on Linux).
+As a part of these steps you'll install `carton` via [Homebrew](https://brew.sh/) on macOS.
 Assuming you already have Homebrew installed, you can create a new Tokamak app by following these steps:

 1. Install `carton`: